VarsityPlug0/CapitalXbot/RENDER_DEPLOYMENT_GUIDE.md

 ## Important Notes

-### Web Service vs Worker
+### Web Service Approach
-The bot is configured to run as a worker process.
-After deployment, you may need to:
-1. Go to your service dashboard on Render
-2. Click on "Settings"
-3. Change the service type from "Web Service" to "Worker"
+Unlike traditional Telegram bots that run as worker processes, this bot uses a hybrid approach:
+- The bot runs in a background thread
+- A Flask web service runs on the main thread to satisfy Render's port binding requirement

-This ensures the bot runs continuously without expecting HTTP requests.
+- This approach prevents the 409 conflict error by ensuring only one bot instance runs

 ### Environment Variables
 Make sure to set the `TELEGRAM_BOT_TOKEN` environment variable in the Render dashboard.
 Never hardcode your token in the source code.